First Exchange between Ecuador, Chile, and Peru on National Shorebird Conservation Plans

 In May 2024, the first meeting to exchange experiences between these three countries on implementing National Shorebird Conservation Plans occurred.
 WHSRN’s Executive Office facilitated the online meeting.
 It included specialists from government institutions of Ecuador, Chile, and Peru, such as the Ministry of Environment, Water and Ecological Transition of Ecuador (MAATE), the National Forest Service (SERFOR), the Ministry of Environment (MINAM), the National Service of Natural Protected Areas by the State (SERNANP) of Peru, the Ministry of the Environment (MMA), and the Agricultural and Livestock Service (SAG) of Chile.
 Organizations supporting the implementation of these national plans also participated, including the Network of Bird and Wildlife Observers of Chile (ROC), the Center for Ornithology and Biodiversity (CORBIDI) of Peru, Birds and Conservation of Ecuador, and Audubon Americas.

-During the meeting, the Shorebird Conservation Strategy for the Pacific Americas Flyway was presented as a framework, and an analysis of the implementation of national plans in the three countries was discussed.
-Among the challenges highlighted by the study was the need to increase decision-makers’ engagement in the plans and the commitment and ensuring sustainable funding in the medium and long term, strengthening the institutions and governance associated with implementing the plans, consolidating implementation groups and committees per country, and supporting the training and capacity building of human resources to implement the plans, particularly for ministry officials, local, regional, and municipal governments, were also identified as needs.
+During the meeting, the Pacific Americas Shorebird Conservation Strategy was presented as a framework, and an analysis of the implementation of national plans in the three countries was discussed.
+Among the challenges highlighted by the analysis was the need to increase decision-makers engagement in the plans and the commitment to ensure sustainable funding in the medium and long term, strengthening the institutions and governance associated with implementing the plans, consolidating implementation groups and committees per country, and supporting the training and capacity building of human resources to implement the plans, particularly for ministry officials, local, regional, and municipal governments, were also identified as needs.
 Additionally, each country presented the progress made in implementing their national plans.
 The representatives in charge of presentations were Danny Guarderas, Focal Point of the Convention on Migratory Species (CMS) and Specialist of the National Biodiversity Directorate of the Ministry of Environment, Water and Ecological Transition of Ecuador; Lady Madeleine Amaro Giraldo, Specialist in Coastal Marine Wildlife of the National Forest Service (SERFOR); and Charif Tala, Head of the Species Conservation Department of the Ministry of the Environment of Chile.

 playero-blanco-calidris-alba